Wilhelm Ritter von Thoma: Military career

 Wilhelm Ritter von Thoma was born in Dachau in 1891.
 He was the son of a Bavarian tax official and became a career officer with the Bavarian Army.
-Thoma took part in the first World War with 3rd Bavarian Infantry Regiment (part of 2nd, then, from 1915, 11th Bavarian Infantry Division) on the Western (1914/15/16/17/18) and Eastern Front (1915/16), the Serbian Campaign (1915) and the Romanian Front in 1916/17.
-During the Second Battle of the Marne in July 1918 he was captured by French-American forces and became a prisoner of war until September, 1919.
+Thoma fought in the first World War with 3rd Bavarian Infantry Regiment (part of 2nd, then, from 1915, 11th Bavarian Infantry Division) on the Western (1914/15/16/17/18) and Eastern Front (1915/16), the Serbian Campaign (1915) and the Romanian Front in 1916/17.
+During the Second Battle of the Marne in July 1918 he was captured by French-American forces and became a prisoner of war until September 1919.

-He was decorated with the Knight's Cross of the Bavarian Military Max Joseph Order, the highest military decoration for bravery in the Bavarian Army and was awarded the noble title of Ritter.
+He was decorated with the Knight's Cross of the Bavarian Military Max Joseph Order, the highest military decoration for bravery in the Bavarian Army, and was awarded the noble title of Ritter.

 After the war, Thoma remained in the new German army, the Reichswehr.
 During the Spanish Civil War, and now a colonel, he commanded the ground element of the Condor Legion, following the German intervention on the side of the Nationalists under Francisco Franco.
 He became an advisor on tank warfare to Field Marshal Walther von Brauchitsch.
-He commanded tanks in the field during the Battle of France and was intended to hold a senior role in Operation Sealion, the planned invasion of Britain.
+In the second World War he commanded tanks in the field during the Battle of France and was intended to hold a senior role in Operation Sealion, the planned invasion of Britain.

 During Operation Barbarossa, the invasion of the Soviet Union in 1941, Thoma led the 17th Panzer Division.
 He then commanded the 20th Panzer Division in the Battle of Moscow and after.
 In December 1941, Thoma received the Knight's Cross of the Iron Cross.

 In September 1942, he was transferred to North Africa to take over command of the Afrika Korps, replacing Walther Nehring who had been wounded.
 When Panzer Army Africa commander Stumme died on 24 October during the Second Battle of El Alamein, Thoma took command until Rommel returned on 26 October.
 On 4 November, Thoma was captured at Tel-el-Mapsra as the Allies pursued the retreating Axis forces.

 "I saw it once with Feldmarschall Brauchitsch, there is a special ground near Kunersdorf [sic] ... they've got these huge things which they've brought up here. ...
 They've always said they would go 15 km into the stratosphere and then. ...
 You only aim at an area. ...
 If one was to ... every few days ... frightful. ...
 The major there was full of hope--he said 'Wait until next year and the fun will start!"